VidYen/vidhash/vidyen-vidhash/README.md

 == Known Issues ==

-- Multiple tabs do not work and prior must be closed.
+- Multiple tabs do not work and prior tab must be closed.